DerfOh/derfoh.github.io/_posts/2017-01-15-automated-golang-deployments.md

 # Intro
 In this post I am going to create an outline for the process that I have successfully used to automatically test and deploy golang web applications to a production ready cloud environment using Docker, CircleCi, GitHub, and Digital Ocean.

-Using Docker as a contianerization service as well as an orchestration layer has allowed me to support clustering and scaling of my web applications in a seamless manor.
+Using Docker as a containerization service as well as an orchestration layer has allowed me to support clustering and scaling of my web applications in a seamless manor.

 When coupled with a continuous integration service like CircleCi I have been able to perform deploys using just a single code commit that include end to end testing for the applications for each deploy.